Do You Have a Wandering Mind?

-I’ve written quite a bit about ADHD here since discovering just how much it dominates my life, and how much I underestimated it.
-That lack of understanding of the scope of it comes from a lack of understanding of its severity, which causes people to view it in a much more limited context.
-Essentially, ”low attention span = ADHD” seems to be the general consensus, but the reality includes emotional sensitivity, working memory issues, and several other symptoms that- on their own- can have a debilitating effect on one’s entire life.
+I’ve written quite a bit about ADHD here since discovering how it has controlled my life from the shadows, and how much I underestimated it.
+There’s a common lack of understanding of the scope and severity of it that leads to a lot of people going untreated or undiagnosed, thirty-five years after it was added to the DSM.
+Essentially, ”low attention span = ADHD” seems to be the general consensus, but the reality includes emotional sensitivity, working memory issues, and numerous other symptoms and traits that can have a debilitating effect on a person’s life.
 Just as important is the fact that a person can be neurotypical and still have these symptoms, and that’s what brings us to the topic of the wandering mind.

 The wandering mind is exactly that: Mind wandering.
 An attention span that goes off course from time to time.
 This is really just something that comes with modern life, not just because of our decreasing attention spans (a bit of trivia whose accuracy is more dubious than you might expect), but because we naturally drift off when we lose interest in something.
 We also daydream and ruminate, depending on where our focus lies and what’s going on in our lives.